 Can pycnogenol be used by all?
 Who would benefit the most from it?

 Who Is Pycnogenol Best Suited For?

-While everyone can use pycnogenol, the extract is best suited for individuals with aged, pigmented, or dry skin.
+While everyone can use pycnogenol, the pine bark extract is best suited for individuals with aged, pigmented, or dry skin.
 But if you have any specific skin condition, it is always better to consult a dermatologist before using pycnogenol.

 As discussed, you can use pycnogenol in various forms.
 The compound works well with certain ingredients too.
 Check them out in the next section.

 Several ingredients can be paired with pycnogenol.
 These include:

 - Vitamin C: The ingredient enhances the body’s collagen production (7).
 It helps firm up the skin and reduces any wrinkles and fine lines.